GeonYeongSon/geonyeongson.github.io/content/publication/conference-paper/index.md

 ---
-title: 'ESG-Kor: A Korean Dataset for ESG-related Information Extraction and Practical Use Cases'
+title: "ESG-Kor: A Korean Dataset for ESG-related Information Extraction and Practical Use Cases"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here